 In the early 20th century, the Sussex village of Ditchling became home to great artistic practitioners, including printer Hilary Pepler, typographer Edward Johnston (who designed the London Underground typeface) and sculptor Eric Gill, who together formed a group of arts and crafts designers.
 Each Tuesday and Thursday, you can find out about them at the exceptionally-designed Ditchling Museum of Art + Craft, on Lodge Hill Lane, with a tour of their collections at 11am.

 Load another thing...

-A Thing To Do Tomorrow generates things to do and places to go tomorrow, online and offline, this autumn, for Brighton and beyond - whether you're visiting Brighton or a Brighton resident.
+A Thing To Do Tomorrow generates things to do and places to go tomorrow, online and offline, this winter, for Brighton and beyond - whether you're visiting Brighton or a Brighton resident.

 To see another thing to do, just reload the page.
 Find out more about the site, or for comments, suggestions, corrections, donations, or just to say hi, email firstname.lastname@example.org.
 Or check out social media @athingtodo.

 “I've got a great ambition to die of exhaustion rather than boredom” Thomas Carlyle